ahmadshuami/lab-codeigniter-crud-model/README.md

 # lab-codeigniter-crud-model
-Simple core model for use in codeigniter projects
+Simple core model for use in codeigniter projects.
+I use this for my personal project.
+Feel free to change at your own risk.

 # Installation
 Save in application/core folder